Deep Active Learning with Noise Stability: Appendix

 We conduct extensive experiments using the ResNet-18 architecture, demonstrating the superiority of our algorithm for larger selection sizes (e.g. 2500) and higher image resolutions (e.g. $224 \times 224$).

 \textbf{Settings.} We use Cifar10~\cite{krizhevsky2009learning}, Cifar100~\cite{krizhevsky2009learning} and Caltech101~\cite{caltech} for this group of experiments.
 The Cifar100 dataset includes 50000 training and 10000 testing samples, uniformly distributed across 100 classes.
 The Caltech101 dataset consists of 8677 images of higher resolution (e.g. $300\times200$ pixels), belonging to 101 categories.
 Caltech101 is a typical imbalanced dataset, where the number of the samples in a class varies from 40 to 800.
 For Cifar10 and Cifar100, we use the same settings as that for SVHN.
 For Caltech101, we use the original ResNet-18 and train the model for 50 epochs at each cycle.
 The initial learning rate is set to 0.01, decayed by 0.1 at the $40^{th}$ epoch.
 Due to the higher image resolution, a smaller batch size of 64 is used to avoid GPU memory issues.
 We use a momentum of 0.9 and a weight decay rate of $5\times10^{-4}$ with the SGD optimizer.
 For all the three datasets, during training we adopt standard data augmentations including random flip and crop.
+For Cifar100 and Caltech101, we set the sampling time to $K=10$.

-\textbf{Observations.} We compare our algorithm with the baselines as mentioned in Section~\ref{sec:main_classification}.
+\textbf{Observations.} We compare our algorithm with the baselines as mentioned in the main text.
 Similarly, as shown in Figure~\ref{fig:exp_resnet}, our algorithm exhibits notable superiority.
 Specifically, we observe that on standard balanced datasets Cifar10 and Cifar100, our NoiseStability is slightly leading the most competitive baselines, including Entropy, BADGE~\cite{ash2019deep} and CoreGCN~\cite{Caramalau_2021_CVPR}.
 On Caltech101, our method yields remarkable improvements over the baselines.

 Note that our observations are aligned with the conclusions in the recent studies~\cite{beck2021effective,lang2021best}, which demonstrate that when data augmentation is used, advanced AL algorithms do not significantly outperform simple uncertainty-based methods (e.g. Entropy) on standard benchmarks.
 Nevertheless, advanced AL algorithms are more competitive on challenging datasets (e.g. imbalanced).